amypellegrini/piano-chord-charts/README.md

 ## Problem statement

-Creating piano/keyboard chart diagrams for educational purposes can be a time consuming task, particularly when accounting for all musical keys in combination with different voicing patterns.
-When done manually it can be also repetitive and prone to errors.
+Creating piano/keyboard chart diagrams for educational purposes can be time consuming, particularly when accounting for all musical keys in combination with different voicing patterns.
+When done manually it can be repetitive and prone to errors.

 The goal of this tool is to automate the process of generating piano/keyboard charts in SVG format and provide a sensible interpretation of common chord symbols and voicing patterns.